PetitMichael/home_assistant_tgtg/README.md

-# Too Good To Go items stock as a sensor in Home Assistant
+# Too Good To Go favorites items stock as a sensor in Home Assistant

 This aim to show the stock of one or multiple [Too Good To Go](https://toogoodtogo.com/) item using the [tgtg-python](https://github.com/ahivert/tgtg-python) library.\
 Sensor data can be used afterward to generate notifications, history graphs, ... share your best examples in the [Discussion tab](https://github.com/Chouffy/home_assistant_tgtg/discussions)!